Sequential testing for structural stability in approximate factor models: Applying the test under general circumstances

 for $\kappa\in(0,1)$, while it is bounded for all other values of $t$.

 We now discuss heuristically under which conditions such small breaks can be detected; we consider for simplicity the case $\eta <\frac{1}{2}$.
 We know that, based on Theorem \ref{gamma}, a break in the $\left( r+1\right) $- th largest eigenvalue enters the sequence $\{\Gamma _{t}\}_{t=m}^{T} $ as a shift in its mean: this is essentially the way in which the monitoring procedure picks up the presence of a break.
-In particular, from \eqref{gamma-alternative}, for any $t\geq t_{N,m}^{\ast }$ for which either $ H_{A,1}$ or $H_{A,2}$ holds, we have

-having used a Mean Value argument.
-Moreover, by analysing the proof of Theorem \ref{theta}, it follows that
+In particular, by analysing the proof of Theorem \ref{theta} and using a Mean Value argument, it follows that